easybuilders/easybuild/docs/Containers.rst

 The ``easybuild`` user will be used when running EasyBuild to install the specified software stack.

-An example recipe for a Singularity container image that can be used as a base image is avaiilable at https://singularity-hub.org/containers/1569/download/recipe .
+An example recipe for a Singularity container image that can be used as a base image is available at https://singularity-hub.org/containers/1569/download/recipe .

 .. note:: The generated container recipe currently hardcodes some of this.